DovydasGRB/carparts/README.md

 This project is about a car part warehouse storing and selling system.
-A user is an employee
+A user is an employee that can log in